OSGeo/grass-website/content/news/2001_04_27_whentoexpect500.md

 ------------------------------------------------------------------------

-The current [developer's version](../grasscvs.html) of GRASS 5.0.0 is quite close to being called \"stable\".
+The current [developer's version](../grasscvs.html) of GRASS 5.0.0 is quite close to being called "stable".
 Some more bugs could still be identified and fixed from the beta11 release published in February 2001.